The Glowing Man

 The merciful quench of a gentle caress

-May yet show him another way out.
+May yet show him another way out of this spectral mess.

 Yet, as the hysterical plumes of kindling matter